 Zydeco & Crawfish Festival (April)

-Every April, Waterway Village hosts the Zydeco & Crawfish Festival, celebrating the sounds and flavors of the deep south.
-Zydeco bands, arts and crafts vendors, and tasty crawfish dishes are the big draw.
-This one day festival kicks off with a fun run and 5K races as well as activities and programming just for kids.
+Every April, Waterway Village hosts the Zydeco & Crawfish Festival, celebrating the deep south’s sounds and flavors.
+Zydeco bands, arts and crafts vendors, and tasty crawfish dishes are the big draws.
+This one-day festival kicks off with a fun run and 5K races and activities and programming just for kids.
 Admission is free.

 Hangout Music Fest (May)